 I woke up upon landing in the United States and decided to make a conscious and intentional decision: to move past my ego and to follow my intuition from that point on.

-Through the ups-and-downs of my present journey, life has taken unexpected detours, and when I was least expecting it.
+Through the ups-and-downs of my present journey, life has taken unexpected detours, and all when I was least expecting it.
 But I constantly remained open and flexible, seeing every life event as an opportunity to learn and grow.
-I’ve learned to adjust my sails when a sudden wave appears.